Ledikant

 At the same time, the work brings a certain realism in the realm of the erotic arts, which was unseen until then, what the Kronhausens would have called erotic realism.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ledikant" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ledikant" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools